Mediterranean Couscous with Shrimp

 • 3 garlic cloves minced

-• 2 cups vegetable broth low sodium
+• 2 cups low sodium vegetable broth low sodium

 • 1 ½ cups pearl couscous

-• Juice of ½ lemon
+• ½ lemon juiced

-• 2 tablespoons chopped parsley for garnish
+• 2 tablespoons parsley chopped, for garnish

 Instructions

-• In a large bowl, combine the tomatoes, olives, feta, capers and black pepper.
+• In a large bowl, combine the tomatoes, olives, feta, capers, and black pepper.

 • Sprinkle the salt over the shrimp.
 Heat a large deep skillet over medium-high heat.
 When hot, add the oil, then the shrimp, and cook until opaque, 2 ½ minutes per side, stirring in the garlic for the last minute.
 Transfer to the bowl on top of the tomato mixture.